-Picture the ground in February during the freeze thaw cycle, I often describe it as a crystal forest (I have included a picture complete with seed).
-During the freeze thaw cycle, the ground heaves and all those voids becomes a wonderful place to place plant some shade tolerant fine or tall fescue.
-The freeze thaw cycle will naturally and gently pull the seed into the soil providing ideal seed/soil contact that is needed for germination.
+Picture the ground in February during the freeze-thaw cycle, I often describe it as a crystal forest (see below).
+During the freeze-thaw cycle, the ground heaves, and all those voids become a wonderful place to place plant some shade-tolerant fine or tall fescue.
+The freeze-thaw cycle will naturally and gently pull the seed into the soil providing the ideal seed/soil contact that is needed for germination.
 This natural process goes back long before professional lawn care was even a consideration (See Genesis 1:1- In the beginning).
-Yes this is truly how seeds were designed to be planted and we are excited to show you just how your lawn can benefit!
+Yes, this is truly how seeds were designed to be planted and we are excited to show you just how your lawn can benefit

 Choose Frost Seeding This February

 We have seen great results with frost seeding as it is non-invasive and will not tear up any existing turf or moss as a slit seeder or aeration would.
 This is a very cost-effective means of seeding as during these loose soil conditions you do not have to pay us to aerate or scarify the soil- adding up to further savings if you act now!
 Say you have a 30% coverage of a thin lawn, we slit seed destroying the existing lawn and have a 50% germination rate.
 You only gained 20% at what cost.
 Now take your 30% thin lawn, have a frost seeding with a 50% germination (typically much better results than that) you are ahead with a lawn with over 80% coverage, which if you have a shady lawn you know is quite good.